brainsum/cookieconsent/readme.md

         }
       }
     },
-    // List actual services here
+    // List actual services here.
     services: {
-      // Unique name
+      // Unique name.
       analytics: {
-        // Existing category Unique name
+        // Existing category Unique name.
-        // This example shows how to block Google Analytics
+        // This example shows how to block Google Analytics.
         category: 'necessary',
         // Type of blocking to apply here.
-        // This depends on the type of script we are trying to block
+        // This depends on the type of script we are trying to block.
-        // Can be: dynamic-script, script-tag, wrapped, localcookie
+        // Can be: dynamic-script, script-tag, wrapped, localcookie.
         type: 'dynamic-script',
-        // Only needed if "type: dynamic-script"
+        // Only needed if "type: dynamic-script".
         // The filter will look for this keyword in inserted scipt tags
-        // and block if match found
+        //  and block if match found.
         search: 'analytics',
-        // List of known cookie names or Regular expressions matching
+        // List of known cookie names or regular expressions matching
         //  cookie names placed by this service.
-        // These willbe removed from current domain and .domain.
+        // These will be removed from current domain and .domain.
         cookies: [
           {
             // Known cookie name.